jgrenadier/atxshortline/README.md

 # atxshortline
-A webpage and SignalR server for realtime information on Austin grocery store status in the era of the corona virus
+A webpage and SignalR server for realtime information on Austin grocery store status

 I thought it might be useful
 if there was an method where people could check in realtime